jerryhgladinet/docs/deploy/source/chapter09.rst

 Apple AppStore
 -----------------

-You can use the White-Label "**Cloud Client**" from Apple AppStore.
+You can use the White-Label "**Cloud Client**" from the Apple AppStore.

 .. image:: _static/image066.png